danfuzz/samizdat/doc/library-guide/Value.md

 on the respective payload values, with a lack of payload counting as "before" any non-void payload.

-The default implementation of this method checks directly for trivial sameness and uses `eq()`.
-It returns `0` if either of those indicates sameness and returns void if not.
+The default implementation of this method uses `eq()` to check for sameness.
+It returns `0` if it sameness and returns void if not.

 **Note:** This is the generic function which underlies the implementation of all cross-type ordering functions.